The Shift Toward Specialized AI

 The Demand for Precision: General vs DSLM

-Using a generic AI model for sensitive tasks like medical advice or legal review can produce inaccurate or unsafe recommendations.
-Test the difference below.
+Using a generic AI model for sensitive tasks produces unsafe recommendations.
+Execute the query below to compare diagnostic precision.

 Key Benefits of Domain-Specific Models